The spectral property of hypergraph coverings

 \begin{lem}[\cite{GT}] Let $G$ be a connected graph and let $\bar{G}$ be a $k$-fold covering of $G$.
-Then there exists an assignment $\phi$ of permutations in $\mathbb{S}_k$ on $G$ such that $G^\phi$ is isomorphic to $\bar{G}$. \end{lem}
+Then there exists an assignment $\phi$ of permutations in $\S_k$ on $G$ such that $G^\phi$ is isomorphic to $\bar{G}$. \end{lem}

 \begin{lem} Let $G$ be a connected simple graph and let $\bar{G}$ be a $k$-fold covering of $G$.
-Then $\bar{G}$ has at most $k$ connected components, each of which is a $\tilde{k}$-fold covering of $G$, where $1 \le \tilde{k} \le k$.
-If $\bar{G}$ has exactly $k$ connected components, then each component is isomorphic to $G$. \end{lem}
+Then $\bar{G}$ has at most $k$ connected components, each of which is a $\tilde{k}$-fold covering of $G$ for some positive integer $\tilde{k}$, where $1 \le \tilde{k} \le k$.
+If $\bar{G}$ has exactly $k$ connected components, then each connected component is isomorphic to $G$. \end{lem}